TommyScribble/feedback-popup/README.md

 [![npm version][npm-badge]][npm]

 # Feedback Popup
-## This version (v2.0.4) contains breaking changes as it no longer sends using smtpjs.

 A simple to use popup for collecting feedback from users about issues with the site that they are using.
 It captures a screenshot of the user's browser, the user's OS and browser name + version, and also a message from the user.
 This is all then sent to an API, where you can do whatever you like with the information.